TiagoGFerreira/TiagoGFerreira/README.md

 C, C#, and Angular
 API development
-CI/CD pipelines with Ansible and Jenkins
-Docker for containerization
+CI/CD pipelines with Ansible and Jenkins for automation, and Docker for containerization

 🚀 Interests: